emre87/react-hook-covid19/README.md

-react hook project which pulls datas from service and demonstrates on front end
+react hook project which pulls data from service and demonstrates on front end